 However, all of a sudden, your pet is suddenly tired and not moving as quickly as they used to.
 This is definitely concerning to dog owners that are used to their dog being active and outgoing.

 Like humans, dogs are susceptible to the conditions of aging.
 For example, many older dogs begin to develop osteoarthritis.
 Osteoarthritis is a degenerative joint disease that is caused by joint inflammation that becomes chronic.
 Dogs that have osteoarthritis might suffer from discomfort, pain, and general malaise.

-Sadly, this is not a curable condition.
-It is a chronic condition.
-The good news is that there are ways to slow the progression of the disease, lessen any pain and discomfort, and help with managing other symptoms that can occur.
+Sadly, this condition is chronic and has no cure.
+The good news is that there are ways to slow the progression of the disease, ease pain and discomfort, and help with managing other symptoms.

 What is Previcox for Dogs?

-Previcox for dogs can block the nerves that are causing the pain and inflammation in dogs that are suffering from osteoarthritis.
-It helps to relieve pain and symptoms from the condition when taken in the prescribed dosages.
+Previcox can block the nerves that are causing the pain and inflammation associated with soft tissue and orthopedic surgery in dogs that are suffering from osteoarthritis.
+Previcox should be monitored in patients requiring adjunctive therapy.

 What Benefits Are in Previcox For Dogs?

 The chronic disease of osteoarthritis causes joint pain and inflammation in the most commonly used joints.
 For example, it is often found in the spine, wrists, elbows, knees, and hips.
 Because it is progressive in nature, the pain and inflammation associated with soft tissue and orthopedic surgery can often worsen over time.

 Previcox therapy is prescribed for the control of pain levels, increases the dog's ability to move without as much discomfort, and lessens the amount of inflammation in the body.

 Veterinarians also prescribe Previcox firocoxib for oral administration in dogs to help deal with postoperative pain and inflammation.